panda3d/panda3d-docs/programming/shaders/list-of-cg-inputs.rst

    - PTALVecBase2f
    - PTAFloat
    - PTADouble

-(In Panda3D 1.9.0, the integer versions of these vectors and arrays are also supported.)

 For definition let us consider the shader parameter float3.
 It's type is float and format is Vec3 (meaning it can hold 3 elements) and a float3x3 input is of